 What is a stock split?

 A stock split is a corporate action where a company increases the number of shares by reducing the face value of the stock.
 Companies generally split shares to increase liquidity, since the price of the stock reduces after the split.
 A split increases the number of shares by decreasing the face value, but the total value of the investment remains the same.
+The split shares will be credited within a week.

 Say if the stock’s face value is ₹10, and there is a stock split in the ratio of 2:1, then the face value will change to ₹5.
 If you owned 1 share of ₹10 before the split, you would now own 2 shares of ₹5 after the split.
 The investment value remains the same, ₹10.
 The table below has more scenarios: